RDFstar/RDFstarTools/README.md

 ParserSPARQLStar parser = new ParserSPARQLStar();
 Query query = parser.parse(new Query(), queryString);
 ```
 The second option is to use the parser via Jena's query parser framework.
-To this end, the parser has to be registered in this framework, which should happen automatically when you use the symbol `ParserSPARQLStar.syntaxSPARQLstar` as demonstrated in the following (if it does not work, try to call `ParserSPARQLStar.init();`).
+To this end, the parser has to be registered in this framework, which should happen automatically when you use the symbol `ParserSPARQLStar.syntaxSPARQLstar` as demonstrated in the following.
 ```
 String queryString = ...